awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-create.md

    \(Optional\) For **CDN ads segment prefix**, enter the name of your CDN prefix in the configuration\.

-   For more information about integrating MediaTailor with a CDN, see [CDN Integration](integrating-cdn.md)\.
+   For more information about integrating MediaTailor with a CDN, see [CDN Integration with AWS Elemental MediaTailor](integrating-cdn.md)\.

 1. \(Optional as needed for DASH\) For **DASH mpd location**, choose **DISABLED** if you have CDN routing rules set up for accessing MediaTailor manifests and you are either using client\-side reporting or your players support sticky HTTP redirects\.